how to stay positive in a negative environment

 Negative people exist all around us, and sometimes it can be hard to escape them.
 There could be that one colleague who is always bringing you down with his/her unending in constructive criticism.
 Every time that person comes around, you know your day is about to take a wrong turn.

 It happens at home as well.
 Getting away may not be a lasting or even a practical solution, especially when it’s someone you have to live with or a vital part of your work duties.
 If you’re in the restaurant industry, you may have come across a customer experiencing a bad day, but you still need to put up a smile and keep going.

 Encountering pessimistic and mean people constantly can be draining psychologically, emotionally, and physically.
 You may spend time agonizing in such an individual’s company so much that it interferes with your productivity.
 So how do you stay positive?

 First of all, Negativity can be contagious if you let it and that will spill over into your work and personal life.
 A Michigan State University study showed that people who are negative could tire mentally and become defensive in their delivery of duties.
 Mistrust is also a product of negativity.
 Believing in someone who sees the worst or is always pointing out your supposed flaws is difficult, which makes it challenging to work or live with them, and that’s putting it mildly.

 For this reason, having a few coping mechanisms can save your sanity or job.
 Here are 11 ways to stay positive.

 1. Understand that they can be anywhere and anyone

 Failing to identify negative people can be twice as destructive because they are influencing your thoughts, and by large, your actions without even your knowledge.
 Firstly, know that you can encounter negative individuals anywhere from home settings to school and even in your favorite restaurant.

 Some of these you may only engage with for a little while, but that is all it takes to ruin a good day.
 There is a distinction between a person offering criticism to build you up and someone who is inherently harmful.

 It is why differentiating between constructive and destructive criticism is so crucial.
 Know where one ends, and the other begins.
 You may have a negativity problem at home but may not want to admit it because it is a loved one.

 Also, some people fail to notice negativity if it’s coming from a person of authority.
 Your boss or mentor, for example, may be a negative person but you take it as criticism.
 Accepting a person is toxic to your well-being helps you find the best solution to handle their negativity.

 2. Why Are People So Negative?
-It is not your Fault
+It is not your Fault!

 The best answer to negativity is accepting that it has nothing to do with you.
 Taking negative criticism to heart can weigh you down faster than a ton of bricks.
-If every bad word uttered by a negative person made you question yourself, then you end up with a head full of doubts at the day’s end.
+If every bad word uttered by someone negative made you question yourself, then you end up with a head full of doubts at the day’s end.

 An individual who spreads bad vibes all the time is not your fault.
 What they say or do to make you feel bad is not upon you and remember that it is just one person’s take.
 As long as you are aware that whatever you do is your very best, then the opinion of detractors should not be messing up with your attitude.
 Their view is theirs and should not have an impact on how your life unfolds.

 “Don’t find fault.
 Find a remedy” – Henry Ford

 Don’t tie yourself to the baggage of being responsible for a person’s thoughts.
-Giving people’s opinion more credit than they deserve will only steal your joy and peace, particularly when those insights don’t stop coming and never get better.
+Giving people’s opinion more credit than they deserve will only steal your joy and peace, mainly when those insights don’t stop coming and never get better.

 Also, an individual may be dealing with other things in his/her life that have nothing to do with you.
 Perhaps the person is dealing with stress or frustrations in their life.
 Positive Living blogger and author, Dani DiPirro’s advice is to avoid taking things personally because you can’t know what is going on in someone’s head.

 3. Focus on You